VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/Extensibility-Points/widgets.md

 ![Widget sample](media/04-widget-sample.png)

-## Widget container
+## Widget container (va-widget-container)

-You can implement widget containes as the **vaWidgetContainer** Angular.js directive.
+You can implement widget containers as the **vaWidgetContainer** Angular.js directive.
 We use [angular-gridster](http://manifestwebdesign.github.io/angular-gridster/) under the hood, which means our containers support and accept angular-gridster options.

 ```
 <va-widget-container group="itemDetail" blade="blade" gridster-opts="{columns: 6, minRows: 4}"></va-widget-container>